-Fed changes its approach to inflation, as leaders aim to reach full employment and navigate future crises
+Fed changes its approach to inflation, as leaders aim to navigate future crises and reach full employment

 To narrow racial and economic disparities, Atlanta Fed chief Raphael Bostic is rethinking what the Fed’s mandate means

-Since the Great Recession, Fed leaders have worried that as interest rates trended downward, the central bank would be left with less room to slash rates to zero in the event of another downturn.
-At the same time, the central bank grappled with what to do about inflation persistently staying below the 2 percent target.
+Also, after the Great Recession, Fed leaders worried that as interest rates trended downward, the central bank would be left with less room to slash rates to zero in the event of another downturn.
+At the same time, central bank leaders worried about what to do about inflation persistently staying below the 2 percent target.
 Striking the right balance between interest rates and inflation is key to fostering an economy that grows at a steady pace and keeps Americans securely employed.

+“With interest rates generally running closer to their effective lower bound even in good times, the Fed has less scope to support the economy during an economic downturn by simply cutting the federal funds rate,” Powell said.
+“The result can be worse economic outcomes in terms of both employment and price stability, with the costs of such outcomes likely falling hardest on those least able to bear them.”

 When it comes to price stability, the Fed’s old rule book dictated that the moment inflation topped the 2 percent threshold, the Fed would quickly raise rates to bring inflation back down.
 Now, the Fed is adopting a form of average inflation targeting, which essentially means that the Fed will allow for some overshoot of the 2 percent target to balance out periods when inflation skirted below.

-In the years before the pandemic, the Fed grappled with how unemployment could continue to fall without triggering an unwelcome rise in prices.
-Now, the Fed is officially signaling that employment can run stronger without setting off unwanted spikes in inflation.
-Practically, that means the Fed wouldn’t necessarily change rates or expect a rise in inflation if unemployment stayed low.
+Those overshoots will be moderate, Powell noted Thursday and aren’t intended to last a long period of time.

 “This change may appear subtle, but it reflects our view that a robust job market can be sustained without causing an outbreak of inflation," Powell said in his Jackson Hole speech.